Post-Tenure Review

 What is the Culminating Committee?

-The culminating committee is required by HB 1437 and must consist of “the administrative supervisor of the faculty member being evaluated, at least one ranking administrator, and tenured faculty comprising no less than one-third and no more than one-half of the committee.”
+The culminating committee is required by North Dakota Century Code and must consist of “the administrative supervisor of the faculty member being evaluated, at least one ranking administrator, and tenured faculty comprising no less than one-third and no more than one-half of the committee.”

-At UND, the culminating committee will consist of the faculty member’s department chair (administrative supervisor), the faculty member’s dean (ranking administrator), and a tenured faculty member elected by the college.
+At UND, the culminating committee will consist of the faculty member’s department chair (administrative supervisor), the faculty member’s dean (ranking administrator), and up to two tenured faculty member elected by a process established by the college/school.
 Alternative committee composition will be developed for academic units without department chairs.

 The culminating committee ensures procedural integrity of the PTR process as well as evaluative cohesion and integration of all levels of review.
 The task of the culminating committee is to provide a brief summary of the previous levels of review and the committee’s own general assessment of the candidate.
 The committee may need to reconcile discrepancies or disagreements at the previous levels of review.
-If there are conflicting evaluations, culminating committee determines final evaluation ratings and outcomes.
+If there are conflicting evaluations at the department, department chair, college, and/or dean level, the culminating committee determines final evaluation ratings and outcomes.

 What is the period of review for the first post-tenure review after receiving tenure?